Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Problem Setting and the Main Result

 One of the most popular approaches to minimize this loss is the stochastic gradient descent (SGD) algorithm.
 In this study, we consider a simple modification of SGD, where we inject a stable noise vector to the iterates at each iteration.
 For notational clarity, we will describe the algorithm and develop the theory over gradient descent, where we will assume that the algorithm has access to the true gradient $\nabla R$ at every iteration.
-However, since we are already injecting a heavy-tailed noise with \emph{infinite variance}, our techniques can be adapted for handling the stochastic gradient noise (under additional assumptions, e.g., \cite{PoC_gaussian}), which typically has a milder behavior compared to the $\alpha$-stable noise\footnote{In \cite{pmlr-v97-simsekli19a} the authors argued that the stochastic gradient noise in neural networks can be modeled by using stable distributions.
+However, since we are already injecting a heavy-tailed noise with \emph{infinite variance}, our techniques can be adapted for handling the stochastic gradient noise (under additional assumptions, e.g., \citealp{PoC_gaussian}), which typically has a milder behavior compared to the $\alpha$-stable noise\footnote{In \citealp{pmlr-v97-simsekli19a} the authors argued that the stochastic gradient noise in neural networks can be modeled by using stable distributions.
 Under such an assumption, the effect of the stochastic gradients can be directly incorporated into $\mathrm{L}_t^\alpha$. }.

 Let us set the notation for the proposed algorithm.
 Let $\hat\theta^{i,n}_0$, $i=1,\ldots,n$, be the initial values of the iterates, which are $n$ random variables in $\R^d$ distributed independently according to a given initial probability distribution $\mu_0$.
-Then, we consider the gradient descent updates with stepsize $\eta n$, which is perturbed by i.i.d.\ $\alpha$-stable noises $\sigma\cdot \eta^{1/\alpha}X^{i,n}_k$ for each unit $i=1,\ldots, n$ and some $\sigma>0$:
+Then, we consider the gradient descent updates with stepsize $\eta n$, which is perturbed by i.i.d.\ $\alpha$-stable noises $\sigma\cdot \eta^{1/\alpha}X^{i,n}_k$ for each unit $i=1,\ldots, n$, $\alpha\in (1,2)$ and some $\sigma>0$:

 where the scaling factor $\eta^{1/\alpha}$ in front of the stable noise enables the discrete dynamics of the system homogenize to SDEs as $\eta\to 0$.
+Here $\sigma$ is fixed to be a constant.
+In practice, we tune the stepsize $\eta$ according to the number of neurons $n$, hence influencing the noise level.
 At this stage, we do not have to determine which type of stable noise (e.g., Type-I, II, or III) that we shall consider as they will all satisfy the requirements of our theory.
 However, our empirical findings will illustrate that the choice will affect the overall performance.